 What are insurance leads?

-Insurance leads are people who have expressed a general interest in any type of insurance and people we have some information about.
+Insurance leads are people who have expressed a general interest in any insurance and people we have some information about.

 How do you generate insurance leads?

-We’ve seen how to generate leads and that we can use several types of lead generation tactics such as utilizing dedicated software for those purposes, using insurance lead providers, content creation, running ads, and so on.
+We’ve seen how to generate leads.
+We can use several types of lead generation tactics, such as utilizing dedicated software for those purposes, using insurance lead providers, content creation, running ads, etc.